|Fast Facts About Caltech History

 During his first winter of residence in 1931, Einstein lived in a bungalow at 707 South Oakland Avenue.
 During the following two winters, he resided at Caltech's faculty club, the Athenaeum.

 9. Who was the first woman to receive a PhD from Caltech?

 The first female recipient of a Caltech PhD was Dorothy Ann Semenow in 1955.
 Her degree was awarded in chemistry and biology.

 10. When did Caltech first admit women undergraduates?

 Women undergraduates were admitted in the fall of 1970, four of them receiving bachelor's degrees in 1973.

 11. What are the major areas of study at Caltech?

-There are 6 main divisions: biology; chemistry and chemical engineering; engineering and applied science; geological and planetary sciences; the humanities and social sciences; and physics, mathematics, and astronomy.
+There are 6 main divisions: biology and biological engineering; chemistry and chemical engineering; engineering and applied science; geological and planetary sciences; the humanities and social sciences; and physics, mathematics, and astronomy.